arya-domain/HyperCap/README.md

 # HyperCap

-**HyperCap: Hyperdimensional Representation Learning for Vision-Language Understanding and Captioning in 3D Medical Data**
+**HyperCap: Hyperdimensional Representation Learning for Vision-Language Understanding and Captioning**

 ---